Overview

 Note

-If you want to render a page completely on the frontend, we recommend to just put the page in the frontend entrypoint.
-The frontend rendering mode only makes sense when you want to render parts of the UI in the backend, and hydrate other sections with > frontend-rendered content.
+If you want to render a page completely on the frontend, we recommend that you just put the page in the frontend entrypoint.
+The frontend rendering mode only makes sense if you want to render parts of the UI in the backend, and hydrate other sections with > frontend-rendered content.

 Simple Example: